yukoba/nd4j/index.md

 * Multiplatform functionality including GPUs
 * Linear algebra and signal processing functions

-A usability gap has separated Java, [Scala](http://nd4j.org/scala.html) and Clojure programmers from the most powerful tools in data analysis, like [NumPy](http://www.numpy.org/) or [Matlab](http://www.mathworks.com/).
+A usability gap has separated Java, [Scala](http://nd4j.org/scala.html) and Clojure programmers from the most powerful tools in data analysis, like NumPy or Matlab.
+Libraries like Breeze don't support n-dimensional arrays, or tensors, which are necessary for deep learning and other tasks.

 With ND4J, intuitive scientific computing tools once limited to the Python community are now open source, distributed and integrated with GPUs on the JVM.

 Think [SLF4J](http://www.slf4j.org/).
-Now imagine Numpy with [Theano](http://deeplearning.net/software/theano/) built in.
-That's ND4J.
-It gives engineers in production environments an easy way to port their algorithms and interface with other libraries in the Java and Scala ecosystems.
+Or Numpy with Theano built in.
+ND4J gives engineers in production environments an easy way to port their algorithms and interface with other libraries in the Java and Scala ecosystems.

 [Click here to get started](getstarted.html), or read on.

-### ND4J Specifics
+### ND4J/ND4S Specifics

 * Supports GPUs via CUDA and Native via Jblas and Netlib Blas.
-* All of this is wrapped in a unifying interface.
+* Deploys on Android.
+* Integrates with Hadoop and Spark.
-* The API mimics the semantics of Numpy, Matlab and scikit-learn.
+* [ND4S's API](https://github.com/deeplearning4j/nd4s) mimics the semantics of Numpy.

 ### Code Example